-Unless specifically noted otherwise, actions or authority assigned by these Rules to the County Administrator or Department Head may be delegated to his/her designee.
+Chief Administrator Unless specifically noted otherwise, actions or authority assigned by these Rules to and/or Department the County Administrator or Department Head may be delegated to his/her designee.
+Heads:

 A Department Head or the Chief Administrator may initiate the amendment process as outlined in the Overview above.